AndrewWarrington33/AndrewWarrington33/README.md

 Born and raised in Northern Virginia; B.S.
 Biology & Psychology from the University of Virginia.
 Now in Boston working as a Research Assistant II in the AIM Lab at Brigham and Women's Hospital.

 ### Research interests
-PhD-aimed interests in Biostatistics or Computational Biology.
+PhD-aimed interests in Computational Biology.
 Focus areas: aging biomarkers, survival modeling, computer vision (Vision Transformers), statistical genetics/GWAS, and AI for clinical phenotyping.

 ### Skills
 - Programming & Data: Python (pandas, numpy, scikit-learn), R, C++, PyTorch, CUDA, Docker, Git, Linux